 The dips seen on the curve are due to the shape of the Spectrometer filter, and the manner of scanning the frequency range.
-When properly synchronized the "open" dips will occur with a depth that corresponds to around 3 db.
+When properly synchronized the "open" dips will occur with a depth that corresponds to around 3 dB.

 During measurements the sensitivity of the Spectrometer or the Level Recorder should not be altered.
-If, however, circumstances require an alteration to be made e.g. to obtain a clear recording of some of the harmonics, the gain of the Spectrometer can be increased by means of the "Range Multiplier" switch.
-(The "Meter Range" switch should not be used as it will tend to overdrive the amplifier stages).
-When using the Range Multiplier for this means, it must of course be taken into account in the evaluation of the final results.
+If, however, circumstances require an alteration to be made e.g. to obtain a clear recording of some of the harmonics, the gain of the Spectrometer can be increased by means of the RANGE MULTIPLIER switch.
+(The METER RANGE switch should not be used as it will tend to overdrive the amplifier stages).
+When using the RANGE MULTIPLIER for this means, it must of course be taken into account in the evaluation of the final results.

-Fig. 37 (b) Recording obtained with set-up as shown in 37 (a).
+Fig. 6.1b.
+Recording obtained with set-up as shown in Fig. 6.1a.